 There are two Amazon Elastic Compute Cloud (EC2) platforms that host Amazon RDS DB instances, EC2-VPC and EC2-Classic.
 Amazon Virtual Private Cloud (Amazon VPC) lets you launch AWS resources, such as Amazon Relational Database Service (Amazon RDS) DB instances, into a virtual private cloud (VPC).

-When you use a virtual private cloud, you have control over your virtual networking environment: you can select your own IP address range, create subnets, and configure routing and access control lists.
-The basic functionality of Amazon RDS is the same whether your DB instance is running in a VPC or not: Amazon RDS manages backups, software patching, automatic failure detection, and recovery.
+When you use an Amazon VPC, you have control over your virtual networking environment: you can select your own IP address range, create subnets, and configure routing and access control lists.
+The basic functionality of Amazon RDS is the same whether your DB instance is running in an Amazon VPC or not: Amazon RDS manages backups, software patching, automatic failure detection, and recovery.
 There is no additional cost to run your DB instance in Amazon VPC.